top of page

 Close up on a bee collecting pollen

 Pollinators transfer pollen between flowers, enabling plants to reproduce.
-This process is crucial for biodiversity, food security, and ecosystem health.
+This process is vital for biodiversity, food security, and ecosystem health.

-Bees and butterflies are some of the most effective pollinators, with bees focusing on nectar collection and butterflies assisting in pollination as they flutter between flowers.
+Bees and butterflies rank among the most effective pollinators.
+Bees primarily focus on collecting nectar, while butterflies assist with pollination as they flutter between flowers.

 Why Are Pollinators Declining?